jonnew/squeakyspk/trunk/ReadMe.txt

 	at the command line to get further help on a given method.

-	For an example of SqueakySpk in action, run the example script that is provided in the main SqueakySpk directory, SS_example.m
+	For an example of SqueakySpk in action, run the example script that is provided in the main SqueakySpk directory, SSTestScript.m

 	********************************************************************